 budget and forecast

-5 tips – how to increase accountability for the budget and forecast
+How to increase accountability for the budget and forecast

 High level of accountability = High quality?

-Earlier this year, we conducted a survey which resulted in a ton of very interesting data points and insights into financial planning, all of which are presented in our annual report The State of Corporate Financial Planning.
-The purpose of the report is to contribute with knowledge about how companies work with their financial planning.
+Earlier this year, we conducted our annual survey which resulted in a ton of interesting data points and insights into financial planning, all of which are presented in our annual report The State of Corporate Financial Planning.
+The aim of the report is to contribute with knowledge about how companies work with their financial planning.
 Among other things, the report concluded that companies that perceive their budget and forecast process to be of high quality and that it can largely be used as a foundation for strategic decision making are the ones who already have a process for involving and engaging the organisation in place.

-Key factors that involve your organisation in the budget and forecasting processes
+5 key factors that involve your organisation in the budget and forecasting processes

 There are several key factors for how to successfully involve your organisation in the financial planning, and thus, increase accountability for the financial forecasts and targets.
 Below we’ve listed the five most essential tips for increasing accountability in your organisation’s financial planning.